Exscientia/molflux/docs/source/index.md

 MolFlux
 =======

-**MolFlux** is a foundational package for molecular property prediction.
+**MolFlux** is a foundational package for molecular predictive modelling.

 ```{note}
    These docs are under active dev